AmaiaSolaun/Question-Answering-for-Low-Resource-Languages-Are-Monolingual-Base-Models-the-Best-Option-/README.md

 In this github we also make available the notebooks used to fine-tune the models, which are based on the [Huggingface tutorial](https://github.com/huggingface/notebooks/blob/main/examples/question_answering.ipynb) for fine-tuning transformer for QA tasks.

 ## Results
 We have collected the results obtain in .csv files to make simplify the comparison and analysis of the results.
-We make those results available in this github-
+We make those results available in this github in the [Results](https://github.com/AmaiaSolaun/Question-Answering-for-Low-Resource-Languages-Are-Monolingual-Base-Models-the-Best-Option-/tree/main/Results) folder.

 ## References
+Agerri, R., Vicente, I.S., Campos, J.A., Barrena, A., Saralegi, X., Soroa, A. and Agirre, E., 2020.
+Give your text representation models some love: the case for basque. arXiv preprint arXiv:2004.00033.
+Agerri, R. and Agirre, E., 2022.
+Lessons learned from the evaluation of Spanish Language Models. arXiv preprint arXiv:2212.08390.
+Agirre, E., 2020, May.
+Conversational question answering in low resource scenarios: A dataset and case study for basque.
+In Proceedings of the Twelfth Language Resources and Evaluation Conference (pp. 436-442).
+Armengol-Estapé, J., Carrino, C.P., Rodriguez-Penagos, C., Bonet, O.D.G., Armentano-Oller, C., Gonzalez-Agirre, A., Melero, M. and Villegas, M., 2021.
+Are multilingual models the best choice for moderately under-resourced languages?
+A comprehensive assessment for Catalan. arXiv preprint arXiv:2107.07903. d'Hoffschmidt, M., Belblidia, W., Brendlé, T., Heinrich, Q. and Vidal, M., 2020.
+FQuAD: French question answering dataset. arXiv preprint arXiv:2002.06071.
+Martin, L., Muller, B., Suárez, P.J.O., Dupont, Y., Romary, L., de La Clergerie, É.V., Seddah, D. and Sagot, B., 2019.
+CamemBERT: a tasty French language model. arXiv preprint arXiv:1911.03894.

+Otegi, A., Agirre, A., Campos, J.A., Soroa, A. and Rodriguez- Penagos, C., Armentano-Oller, C., Villegas, M., Melero, M.,

+Gonzalez, A., Bonet, O.D.G. and Pio, C.C., 2021.
+The catalan language CLUB. arXiv preprint arXiv:2112.01894.